UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 | [xlm-roberta-xl](https://huggingface.co/facebook/xlm-roberta-xl) | 79-80% | 81-83% | 2 | 32 |
 | [xlm-roberta-xxl](https://huggingface.co/facebook/xlm-roberta-xxl) | 81-82% | 83-84% | 4 | 40 |

-In comparison, the most recent ensemble approach by [Yang and Li (2024)](https://arxiv.org/pdf/2110.08604) named *LSAE-X-DeBERTa* achieve macro F1 scores over 84% and accuracy over 86%.
+In comparison, a more recent ensemble approach by [Yang and Li (2021)](https://arxiv.org/pdf/2110.08604) named *LSAE-X-DeBERTa* achieves macro F1 scores over 84% and accuracy over 86% on the same dataset.
 Provided [PyABSA](https://github.com/yangheng95/PyABSA) package is worth looking at.

 ### Using a Fine-tuned Model